 In addition to her scholarship, Brenda is an award-winning playwright and actor whose work has been developed and produced with Athena Theatre (NYC), The Bechdel Group (NYC), Theatre Project (NJ), Theatre Breaking Through Barriers (NYC), Sky Blue Theatre Company (London), Boston Theater Marathon (MA), Benchmark Theatre (CO), Camino Real Playhouse (CA), Stage Left Theater (WA), and The Road Theatre Company (CA).
-She was named to Athena Theatre’s 2017 Playwriting Group, the Bechdel Group’s 2017 Play Development Reading Series, and her play, Protocol, will be included in the The Best 10-Minute Plays of 2018 (Smith and Kraus).
+She was named to Athena Theatre’s 2017 Playwriting Group and the Bechdel Group’s 2017 Play Development Reading Series.
+Her play, Protocol, is included in the The Best Ten-Minute Plays of 2018 (Smith & Kraus) and a monologue from Camouflage has been chosen for publication in The Best Women’s Monologues of 2019 (forthcoming, Smith & Kraus).
 Previous awards include winner of the British Theatre Challenge, Carbonell Award for Best Actress, and CLIR Mellon Fellowship.
 Acting credits include the La Jolla Playhouse, Roundabout, Studio Arena, Alabama Shakespeare Festival, Indiana Rep, Pioneer Theatre, Philadelphia Drama Guild, GeVa Theatre, StageWest, Florida Stage, and Vienna’s English Theatre, Austria.